-For children/young people with SEND, we also inform the school about individual children's needs and organise extra opportunities for more visits or more transition days if needed.
+For children/young people with SEND, we also inform the school about individual children's needs, complete one-page profiles and organise extra opportunities for more visits or more transition days if needed.

 Parents are included in this process through voicing any concerns they might have, supporting them in the application process and helping them select the best school for their child's needs.